Annapurna Base Camp Trek With Helicopter Return

 Both of these permits are mandatory for trekking in the Annapurna region.
 As you traverse the region’s protected areas, you must have an ACAP Permit, which costs approximately US$ 30.

 The TIMS Card, on the other hand, is required for high-altitude trekking adventures in Nepal.
-This card helps the authorities track trekkers’ entry points in the region and enhances security features in case of mishaps.
+This card enables authorities to track trekkers’ entry points in the region and enhances security features in the event of mishaps.
 It costs around US$17.

 You can get a TIMS Card and an ACAP permit from the Tourism Board office in Kathmandu.
 The ACAP permit is also available at the Tourism Board Center in Pokhara and the permit counter at Besisahar.
 However, for a seamless transition and hassle-free experience, My Everest Trip will arrange all the necessary permits for you.